hakyimlab/Training/README.md

 Your private key will be generated using the default filename (for example, id_rsa) or the filename you specified, and stored on your computer in a .ssh directory off your home directory (for example, ~/.ssh/id_rsa ).

 Your public key will be generated using the same filename (but with a .pub extension added) and stored in the same location (for example, ~/.ssh/id_rsa.pub).
-Do not share your private key only your public one.
+Do not share your private key.
+Only share your public one.

 Once you have your RSA keypair, you will copy and paste your public key into  `~/.ssh/authorized_keys` on the host you are trying to access.